dyachenk0daniel/time-tracker-api/README.md

 # Time Tracker API

-Welcome to the **Time Tracker API**!
-This API allows users to efficiently manage their time entries, track productivity, and streamline the time tracking process.
-Whether you're managing tasks, projects, or just tracking your daily work, this API provides a simple and reliable way to keep everything in check.
+Time Tracker API is a simple time management application that allows users to track the time spent on tasks.

 ## Features

+- **User Management**: User registration and authentication.
-- **Create and Manage Time Entries**: Track time spent on specific tasks or projects.
+- **Time Tracking**: Track time spent on tasks and manage time entries.
-- **Update and Edit Entries**: Modify existing time entries with ease.
-- **Track Productivity**: Monitor work time and improve your overall efficiency.
-- **User Management**: Manage users with simple authentication via JWT.
-- **Error Handling**: Clear error responses to help you troubleshoot any issues.

 ## API Documentation